-Exhaustion and feeling overwhelmed can just be part of having a new baby, and can look the same as or similar to perinatal depression and anxiety.
-If you feel overtired, run down or foggy for over a week or more, it’s still a good plan to check in with your nurse or doctor to be sure all the support you need is in place to allow you to adjust to ‘normal’ exhaustion.
+Exhaustion and feeling overwhelmed can be part of having a new baby and can look the same as or similar to perinatal depression and anxiety.
+If you feel overtired, run-down or foggy for over a week or more, it’s still a good plan to check in with your nurse or doctor to be sure all the support you need is in place to allow you to adjust to ‘normal’ exhaustion.

 Is it normal?

-In the antenatal period, if you feel you may have anxiety or depression symptoms, it’s important to seek professional support before the baby is born so you’re in the best emotional and mental state possible to care for yourself and your baby when they arrive.
+In the antenatal period, if you feel you may have anxiety or depression symptoms, it’s important to seek professional support before the baby is born.
+Hence, you’re in the best emotional and mental state possible to care for yourself and your baby when they arrive.

 My partner is suffering

-This is a very rare and very serious mental condition and different to perinatal depression, where the mother’s thoughts become way out of character and she begins doing and saying things that indicate she is losing or has lost touch with reality.
+This is a scarce and very serious mental condition and different to perinatal depression, where the mother’s thoughts become way out of character, and she begins doing and saying things that indicate she is losing or has lost touch with reality.